Noelzu/Jellyfin.Plugin.AnimeSeasonCollections/README.md

 # Anime Season Collections for Jellyfin 12

 This Plugin was vibecoded using ChatGPT.
-I also dont plan to check this repo to open so some bugs could remain unresolved for a bit.
+I also dont plan to check this repo to often so some bugs could remain unresolved for a bit.

 A Jellyfin 12 / .NET 10 plugin that creates calendar-season collections from **Season items** belonging to shows whose Jellyfin **Genres** include `Anime` **or** `Animation`.